mmlvgx/Begemot/README.md

 # Begemot
-Begemot — компилируемый язык программирования на Монгольском
+Begemot — is a compiled programming language in Mongolian